nachazo/scryfalldler/README.md

 -   6 options for image size, including Art Crop and Border Crop

--   Multiple possible image types.
+-   Multiple choices in image types (jpg, png).

--   In a text or Xmage .dck files you can declare which set's art to use for each card.
+-   Able to declare which set's art to use for each individual card in text or Xmage .dck files.
 For cards with multiple images within a set, such as basic lands, you can add a collectors number to identify specifically which one.

 * * *